-Christian Appalachian Project (CAP) AmeriCorps members commit to direct Service, intentional Community, and Spirituality/reflection in Appalachian Kentucky.
-Caseworkers serve in teams with other Christian Appalachian Project volunteers, employees, participants, and volunteers from the local community to serve the walk-in food need of families and organize monthly government commodities distributions to the elderly.
+Christian Appalachian Project (CAP) One-Year Volunteers commit to direct Service, intentional Community, and Spirituality in Appalachian Kentucky.
+Food Pantry Associates serve in teams with other Christian Appalachian Project volunteers, employees, participants, and volunteers from the local community to serve the walk-in food need of families and organize monthly government commodities distributions to the elderly.

-All food and housing is provided for members who choose to live in community.
-Stipend ("living allowance") is $125 bi-weekly for members who live in community and $477 bi-weekly for members who live independently.
+All food and housing is available for members who choose to live in a CAP volunteer community house.
+Living allowance is $125 bi-weekly for members who live in community and $550 bi-weekly for members who live on their own.

 Permits attendance at school during off hours